 7 Reasons You Might Be Breaking Out If You're Dealing With Adult Acne

 Personally, I've been researching acne treatment lately as I've been breaking out worse than I ever have before; nothing in my teens has rivaled the acne I'm facing now.
-My lifestyle has changed a lot lately, which has added a lot of stress, uncertainty, and greasy food to my body, which I believe is to blame for my acne.
+My lifestyle has changed a lot lately, which has added a lot of stress and uncertainty to my body, which I believe is to blame for my acne.
 There are lot of myths about acne out there, and there are a lot of real, unexpected causes that come directly from lifestyle habits.
 Here are seven reasons you might be breaking out.

 1. Your Diet

-How and what you eat does have a massive impact on developing acne, so if you think that eating a diet composed of only junk food won't show up on your skin, you're wrong.
-You might be confused right now, since for a long time people were talking about how food doesn't influence acne, but that notion was thanks to two popular, but highly flawed studies conducted in the 1960s and 70s, according to Jennifer Buris, author of a Journal of the Academy of Nutrition review on diet and acne, in an interview with Health.
+How and what you eat does have a massive impact on developing acne.
+You might be confused right now, since for a long time people were talking about how food doesn't influence acne, but that notion was thanks to two popular, but highly flawed studies conducted in the 1960s and '70s, according to Jennifer Buris, author of a Journal of the Academy of Nutrition review on diet and acne, in an interview with Health.

 "These studies were so popular that people concluded diet had nothing to do with acne and stopped researching the topic for the next 40 years.
 Today, researchers are finding that there is indeed a connection between food and acne," Burris said.
-In fact, she headed a research team that found those who ate more dairy, sugar, and unhealthy fat were more likely to have moderate to severe acne than those who didn't.
-So if you've been breaking out lately, do some inventory of your diet to see if this could be the culprit.
+So, if you've been breaking out lately, do some inventory of your diet to see if this could be the culprit.

 2. How Much Sleep You're Getting

 Being sleep deprived is known to cause a whole host of health problems, from memory impairment to a huge increased risk of mortality, according to WebMD.
 Well, it turns out sleep deprivation also makes the cut of reasons you might be suffering from acne.
-It actually makes sense when you think about it; research shows that not getting enough sleep leads to an increased stress level, and high-stress levels are linked to acne.
+It actually makes sense when you think about it; research shows that not getting enough sleep leads to an increased stress level, and high-stress levels are linked to acne, according to Harvard Health.